During the October 26, 2022 maintenance window, Singularity was removed and replaced with Apptainer. The commands

 Building a Container

-One of the most significant use cases for Singularity is to support machine learning workflows.
+One of the most significant use cases for Apptainer is to support machine learning workflows.
 For information on using GPUs on HPC, see our GPU documentation.

 Pulling Nvidia Images